piranna/piranna.github.io/pages/hire-me.md

 add grilled cheese as an extra.
 At the same time, they also offer a grilled cheese sandwich.
 You can add to the sandwiches all the toppings that you want by free... and they have available as toppings all the same ingredients that are part of the veggie sandwich, minus the grilled cheese.
-So, the hack is, by taking as basis a grilled cheese hamburguer and adding as toppings all the ingredients of the veggie sandwich, you can have a cheese veggie sandwich also cheaper than the original veggie sandwich alone.
+So, the hack is to take a grilled cheeseburger as the base and add as toppings all the ingredients of the veggie sandwich, you can have a cheese veggie sandwich also cheaper than the original veggie sandwich alone.
 The first time I put in practice this hack, the cashier was not funny at all, as if she would be angry with me for discovering that loop-hole.

 As a side note, I personally find Five Guys hamburguers to have too much fat, being in my opinion this "hack" or the original cheese veggie sandwich the only tasteful ones they have.
 That's how I found this loop-hole in the first place, and since then my "hack" sandwich is usually the only product I consume from them the few times I buy there.

 #### What are your hobbies outside of work?

-Besides working on my own research side projects, I like running, travelling, dinner out, visit museums, going to cinema or reading, between others.
+Besides working on my own research side projects, I like running, travelling, going out for dinner, visiting museums, going to the cinema, and reading, among other things.

 #### What achievements are you more proud of, outside of technology?

-I'm mostly proud of the achievements with my personal side projects (technology is my hobby), but besides that, I'm also proud of have done the New Year's Eve 10km run in 53 minutes, and that I've started learning chinese.
+I'm mostly proud of the achievements with my personal side projects (technology is my hobby), but besides that, I'm also proud of having completed the New Year's Eve 10km run in 53 minutes, and that I've started learning chinese.

 #### If you could be able to organize an intelectual dinner, what three people (live or dead) would you invite?